 …and visited Honest Abe (worth the walk and climbing the steps and the heat).

 We chewed on lemon Italian Ice as we sat in the grass of the National Lawn listening to peaceful protesters, then headed to find lunch.

 ^ Hamilton’s!
 I LOVED this place.
 My turkey burger was amazing, and so were Lindsay’s California rolls and shrimp tempura.

 Next we went to the Holocaust Museum, a place I’ve wanted to visit since reading “Night” by Elie Wiesel in junior high school.
 This place shook me to my core, and I was struck by how subtle, gradual-changing political agendas gave rise to hatred.
 The world allowed this hatred to perpetuate by its lack of opposition and ever-increasing fear of peoples’ differences in the place of tolerance and compassion.
 It was so gradual and so real.
 I will never be the same after this museum.
-Never stop speaking up for groups around you who are persecuted.
-Support others, because they need you to be resilient.
+Never stop speaking up for people around you who are persecuted.
+Support others, because they need you.

 We ended the day on a light-hearted note at the Smithsonian Air and Space Museum, which was really TOO COOL.
 HOW can they fit so many planes INDOORS?